Danielis/SimCity/README.md

 Because we had to spend time working on these missing core features, we missed some of the details outlined on the rubric.

 Additionally, one of our team members, Chris, was sick and then hospitalized during key integration period.
+Despite being ill, Chris was able to make full contributions to the project, but we were unable to fix some smaller details of the project (as described below).

 // NORMAN WRITE A NOTE HERE.